Our foundations raise funds to provide critically needed services in the communities we serve.

 Providence Senior and Community Services Special Events

-, Seattle, supports a range of ministries through special event fundraising.
+, Seattle.
+There are a range of ministries within Providence Senior and Community Services that are supported through special event fundraising.
 One example is the Providence O’Christmas Trees event, the largest annual fundraiser in Providence, bringing in $1.2 million in 2012 to help 15,200 people in need of health care, housing and supportive services.
 These funds support the quality of life for those with chronic and/or life limiting conditions living in our communities.

 Providence St. Mary Foundation